TimeChainage Project Planning Software

 Schedules with Impact

 Compensation Event and Claim submissions can benefit greatly with time chainage charts.
-Often they can show the impact of a change or delay much better than a Gantt chart.
+They can show the impact of a change or delay very clearly, making the argument for you.
 If you are using TimeChainage and have been inputting actual progress, then all the data is likely to be in the TimeChainage project file already.
 This means very little extra work is required to present a very convincing programme argument for your claim.

 The Main Functions of TimeChainage

-TimeChainage has three main primary functions, Planning, Progress Tracking and Presentation.
+TimeChainage could be said to have three main primary functions, Planning, Progress Tracking and Presentation.

 Planning

-Unlike bar chart style project management software, TimeChainage will calculate the duration of activities based on length and progress rates.
+Unlike bar chart style project management software, TimeChainage will calculate the duration of linear activities based on length and production rate.
 The user inputs start and finish locations, progress rate, logic links and any constraints, TimeChainage will then calculate start and finish dates and duration based on user-defined calendars using the critical path method.
-Rapid planning and presentation of project schedules is thus possible.

 Activities can be grouped and sorted with a Work Breakdown Structure and Activity Codes.
 This provides a logical and convenient way to plan and display your project.
 This concept provides a lot of flexibility so you can plan the way you want to and along with filters and user defined layouts, you can present the information in many different ways.
 For example, whole projects or sectional plans can be shown, or work carried out by specific resources.